Disease Guide ·Feline Leukemia (FeLV) ·2026

 FeLV Coverage Basics

-If your cat tests positive after enrollment, most policies cover the diagnosis and treatment of FeLV-related illnesses.
-The standard 14-day illness waiting period applies.
-Secondary infections, anemia treatment, and even cancer care triggered by FeLV are typically covered under the illness benefit.
+Most policies cover FeLV diagnosis and related illnesses after enrollment.
+A standard 14-day waiting period applies.
+Secondary infections, anemia, and cancer triggered by FeLV are covered.

 Red flag · Exclusion